Replace Your Vital Records

 Find out how to replace vital documents, such as birth certificates, Social Security cards, and more.

-1. Replace Your Driver’s License or State-Issued ID Card
+Replace a Driver’s License or State ID Card

 Contact your state motor vehicle agency for a replacement license or state ID card.

-Contact your state Medicaid office to get a replacement Medicaid card.
+Contact your state Medicaid office to get a replacement.

-Apply through the U.S. Citizenship and Immigration Services (USCIS) for a replacement Permanent Resident Card (Green Card).
+Apply through the U.S. Citizenship and Immigration Services to replace your Green Card.

-7. Replace Your Federal Employee or Contractor ID Card
+Replace a Federal Employee or Contractor ID Card

 Notify your supervisor, your agency’s security office, and the IT service desk if your federal employee or contractor ID was lost or stolen.